-First, lets define stress management.
-Stress management is our ability to deal with the day to day stressors and challenges as well as our resilience to or in the face of crisis.
+Stress management is our ability to deal with the day to day stressors and challenges as well as our resilience to bounce back from a crisis.
 In other words, the term stress management is used to describe strategies people incorporate into their lives to cope with daily stress and acute stressors.
 Taekwondo, and other martial arts for that matter, are a great way for people to manage their stress because traditional training methods include rigorous physical exercises, stretching and meditation.
 All three of these training methods have been shown to help reduce stress and maintain our wellbeing.

-It is important to mention that there are to general ways of maintaining wellbeing.
+It is important to mention that there are two general ways of maintaining wellbeing.
 There is coping as an intervention and as a preventative lifestyle.
-Coping as an intervention is when one uses a specific strategy to reduce intensity of emotions when experiencing a acute stressor.
+Coping as an intervention is when one uses a specific strategy to reduce intensity of emotions when experiencing an acute stressor.
 While, coping as a preventative lifestyle are the many activities we do on a regular basis that promote resilience and wellbeing.
+Here are some coping strategies that be used as either an intervention or incorporated into your lifestyle to manage stress: